filecoin-project/specs/src/listings/data_structures.md

 - The address of the miner that mined the block
 - A ticket associated to this block's creation to be used as randomness elsewhere in the protocol (see
 {{<sref leader_election>}} for more details)
-- An electionProof showing this miner was eligible to mine, as well as a Nonce relating the number of rounds over which the block was mined (on expectation 1)
+- An electionProof showing this miner was eligible to mine
 - The set of parent blocks and aggregate {{<sref chain_selection "chain weight">}} of the parents
 - This block's height
 - Merkle root of the state tree (after applying the messages -- state transitions -- included in this block)